typescript-cheatsheets/react/docs/migration/index.md

 ## Academic Studies of Migration

+> Note: Empirical Software Engineering is desirable, but [extremely hard](https://hillelwayne.com/talks/what-we-know-we-dont-know/).
+Please be gentle but also please share if you find quality research!

 - [To Type or Not to Type: Quantifying Detectable Bugs in JavaScript](http://earlbarr.com/publications/typestudy.pdf)

 > Our central finding is that both static type systems find an important percentage of public bugs: both Flow 0.30 and TypeScript 2.0 successfully detect 15%!